 There are five generic steps to installing Liferay on an existing application server:

 Obtain the Liferay

-.warfile and the dependencies archive.
+.warfile and the dependencies archive from the Help Center.

 Shut your application server down.

 Extract the dependencies to a location on your server’s global classpath.
 This allows both Liferay and plugins to access these dependencies.